iv461/icey/icey/doc/source/publish_subscribe.md

 ```

 Key differences to regular ROS are:
-  - `create_subscriber` returns a `Stream` (you can access the `rclcpp::Subscriber` using `stream.subscriber`)
+  - `create_subscription` returns a `Stream` (you can access the `rclcpp::Subscriber` using `stream.subscription`)
   - Asynchronous functions, i.e. coroutines, can be used as callbacks
-  - The lifetime of the subscription is bound to the lifetime of the node: This means, you don't need to store  the subscriber as a member in the node class (i.e. do bookkeeping)
+  - The lifetime of the subscription is bound to the lifetime of the node: This means, you don't need to store  the subscription as a member in the node class (i.e. do bookkeeping)
   - The quality of service is optional: If it is not given, the so called *system default* one is used
-  - The callback is optional: You do not need to provide a callback if you plan for example to first synchronize the subscriber with another stream
+  - The callback is optional: You do not need to provide a callback if you plan for example to first synchronize the subscription with another stream

 ## Publishers